lelea2/ai-workspaces/APPROACH.md

 - **Human commenting & replies** — Users can add inline comments to any section; expand to reply thread; each comment can be replied to by humans or resolved; reply count shown on collapsed card
 - **Fix by Agent** — Every comment card (right rail) and every inline editor bubble has a "Fix by Agent" action.
 Agent identifies the specific text span the comment refers to (`/api/ai/fix-comment`), then streams a polished body via the apply-suggestion SSE flow.
 User sees a streaming preview → diff view → must explicitly approve or abort before the document changes.
 Clicking "Fix by Agent" from an inline bubble also opens the right panel and auto-scrolls to the comment.
 - **Client-side status filter** — Sidebar has filter chips (All / Draft / Reviewing / Approved) with live counts; ANDed with text search; selection toggles or clears
-- **Template CRUD** — "Save template" button in Header opens a modal to name and save the current document as a reusable template.
+- **Template CRUD** — "Save template" button in Header opens a full-screen modal for creating and editing templates before saving.
+The modal pre-populates sections from the active document (headings + plain-text extracted bodies), and lets users add sections, remove sections (with a single section minimum guard), and edit each section's heading and body content inline before naming and saving the template.
 Each template in the Sidebar shows pencil (rename inline) and trash (delete with confirm) actions on hover.
 Backend routes: POST / PATCH / DELETE `/api/data/templates`.
 - **Template picker on empty doc** — When a new document has no sections, the Editor renders a card grid of all available templates.
 Picking one dispatches `GENERATE_DRAFT_SUCCESS` (reusing the same reducer path as an AI draft) to populate sections; the AI assistant immediately has structure to work with.
 - **Template-aware drafting fix** — Draft requests now include current `documentId`, title, and section schema.
 The server prompt enforces "preserve ids/headings/order" when template sections exist, and server-side coercion maps model output back to the existing template structure.
 This prevents generic sections like "Introduction/Components/Design" from replacing template-defined sections.
 - **Dark mode** — Class-based (`.dark` on `<html>`), toggled via sun/moon icon button in the Header. `UIContext` reads `localStorage('theme')` on first load and falls back to `prefers-color-scheme`.
 All components — Sidebar, Editor, LexicalEditor, AIPanel, Timeline, Header — have full `dark:` Tailwind variants.
 Tailwind v4 requires `@variant dark (&:where(.dark, .dark *))` in `index.css` to enable class-based toggling instead of the default media-query behavior.